Quick post, to share some pics of my visit to Athens.

 But that wasn’t the only uphill street we walked.
 Athens is full of steep streets and alleys!

-I really enjoyed the views of roofs, stairs, buildings, parks, graffiti, street art, historical sites, touristic streets.
+I really enjoyed the views of roofs, stairs, buildings, parks, graffiti, street art, historical sites, tourist streets.

 No need to go to the gym to walk some stairs on a machine, this training took place in way better and more motivating surroundings.

-I enjoy everyday street life in a city about just as much as the touristic and historical highlights.
+I enjoy everyday street life in a city just as much as the tourist and historical highlights.

-Our appartment is in walking distance of these metro stations, so a lot of our random strolls were in this area.
+Our apartment is within walking distance of this metro station, so a lot of our random strolls were in this area.
 My iPhone was my camera, my pictures are nothing fancy or professional, just a peek over my shoulder while walking.